IanKuzmik/javascript_chess/README.md

 This is a simple chess app written in pure javascript with a focus on utilizing the Canvas element.
 All graphics are programmatically generated.

-I'm leveraging a Stockfish 16 engine compiled into JavaScript, specifically sourced from [this repository from nmrugg] (https://github.com/nmrugg/stockfish.js).
+I'm leveraging a Stockfish 16 engine compiled into JavaScript, specifically sourced from [this repository from nmrugg](https://github.com/nmrugg/stockfish.js).
 I've made superficial modifications to the C++ source code which allow the engine to accept more commands.

 I'm also utilizing [d3](https://github.com/d3/d3) for graphing Win-Draw-Loss data.